 Bunny is frequently quoted in consumer, business and trade press as a national healthcare expert.
 With a BA in Political Science from Columbia University and an MBA from Harvard Business School, Bunny founded the Harvard Business School Healthcare Alumni Association, which she built into one of the largest alumni organizations at HBS.
 The Ellerin Alumni Achievement Award was created to commemorate Bunny’s role in forming and leading the organization and is given to an outstanding leader annually at the HBSHAA Annual Conference.

-Yin is Chief Strategy Officer to Aetion and a veteran in health information technology and data analytics.
+Yin is Chief Product Officer for Aetion and a veteran in health information technology and data analytics.
 She was most recently the Founder and former CEO of Context Matters Inc., a health economics integrated data and technology company based in New York City, acquired in late 2017 by Decision Resources Group.

 Trained as an emergency medicine physician, Yin stepped away from medicine in 1998 to pursue opportunities in the emerging eHealth industry.
 Her most recent enterprise was the founding, building, and eventual sale of Context Matters Inc. Context Matters’ flagship product is the Market Access PlatformTM– a cloud based data analytics subscription platform for global biopharmaceutical companies’ health economics and market access teams.